ucsb-csw8/w23-project/project01.md

 In this project, you are asked to create a **Restaurant Menu Management System**, which can help with managing a database containing a restaurants menu items (i.e. the food and beverage items that would appears on their printed menu, or a display menu on a computer monitor, for example.)

-For this project you will need to submit final project code in the form of THREE (3) files via Gradescope.

 The due dates and intermediate checkpoints are listed below.

 **START WORKING ON THIS PROJECT RIGHT AWAY to give yourselves adequate time to get all of it done.
 The deadlines are not flexible and we will not accept any late submissions.**